 If you’re a two car family, you might save a substantial amount by switching to one.
 The amount spent on gas, insurance and maintenance adds up and could be a few thousand dollars in one year.
 Selling the car could be a source of thousands more to put towards your debt.
 Should you sell your vehicle and replace it later, be sure to buy used so you save more.

 If your accounts are past due and you find yourself getting deeper in debt each month, debt settlement may be a solution for some.
+But this is not something to jump into.
 Creditors typically only accept settlement offers with accounts in default or at risk of defaulting.
 Credit counselling is when a credit counseling agency negotiates with creditors on your behalf to get lower interest rates and handle your debt payments.
 This can have serious strings attached and debt management plans like these can last four to six years, and should be considered with caution before committing to such a plan.

 You might be able to lower your expenses by reshopping for auto, home and life insurance.
-Doing so might lower monthly payments and provide you with more to pay down debt.
+Doing so might lower monthly payments and provide you with more money available to pay down debt.

 Figure out what non essentials you have that might be downgraded.
 It could be a cable tv package or streaming service with a subscription.
 You might even consider cancelling some, like the gym or something similar that is more of a want than an essential need.
 Cut the cord and give up your landline if you don’t really need it to save another $25 or so a month.
 It adds up.

 Bringing lunch to work is certain to help you save a considerable amount each week.
-It’s up to you how much or how often, but this is one way many choose to help save more.
+It’s up to you how much or how often, but the more you choose to brown bag your lunch, the more you’ll money probably save.

 If you don’t already use a grocery store awards program to save, consider joining.
 While it might not be huge, you need groceries and it adds up.
 Depending on your budget at the store, it could result in saving an extra 10-20 dollars every couple months.